 On March 14, 2022, NRI and LAC Co., Ltd. established Nuligen Security Co., Ltd. to provide managed security services for cloud platforms.
-The new company will bring together the wealth of security-related technology, knowledge, and experience accumulated by LAC Co., Ltd., NRI, and NRI SecureTechnologies, Ltd. By actively engaging in cutting-edge technology fields such as the use of artificial intelligence (Al), Nuligen Security Co., Ltd. will provide rea provides total support for DX transformation usiness from a technology driven and client-driven perspective ity specialists provide comprehensive support to solve a wide issues.
+The new company will bring together the wealth of security-related technology, knowledge, and experience accumulated by LAC Co., Ltd., NRI, and NRI SecureTechnologies, Ltd. By actively engaging in cutting-edge technology fields such as the use of artificial intelligence (AI), Nuligen Security Co., Ltd. will provide managed security services that support the realization of advanced cloud security required by enterprises.